mattsta/erlang-stdinout-pool/README.md

 (automatically appended to your input when you call `stdinout:send/2`), it closes stdin and sends stdout from the spawned process to normal stdout.

+Erlang ports are also unable to differentiate between stdout and stderr.
+If the spawned process writes to stderr instead of stdout, the C port prepends the return data with the ASCII/UTF-8 PU1 byte (0x91).
+When stdinout sees this byte as a first byte, it will remove it and return the data as {error, Data}
+instead of {ok, Data}.

-Note: your input must not contain null bytes or else your input will terminate on them.
+Note: Your input must not contain null bytes or else your input will terminate on them.
+Nor can your output start with the PU1 byte (0x91) as it will be removed from the stream and signal as error.

 API
 ---